 - Fanboys makes sure to promote the air-bass whenever they mention Guitar Hero.

 - In one issue of Teen Girl Squad, the girls form a band and What's Her Face, despite her wishes to the contrary, "gets stuck playing bass".

 - TV Tropes: Guess which instrumentalist isn't represented in the main page for Five-Man Band?
 That's right, the bassist is less important than the Tambourinist.

-- In The Simpsons episode "How I Spent My Strummer Vacation," Homer goes to a rock-and-roll summer camp, and when they begin to run out of guitars, Elvis Costello is forced to suggest that someone learn the bass.
+- In the episode "How I Spent My Strummer Vacation," Homer goes to a rock-and-roll summer camp, and when they begin to run out of guitars, Elvis Costello is forced to suggest that someone learn the bass.
 The camp-goers don't take it well.

 - In the Home Movies episode "Guitarmageddon", Jason complains about getting saddled with bass, saying it's thankless and the bass player is "the loser of the group."
 His friends disagree, but when he offers to trade instruments they back out quickly.

 - The Life and Times of Juniper Lee: Juniper and her brothers have a band named "Short Angry Freuds".
 She told her big brother Dennis nobody would pay attention to him because he's the bassist.

 - Metalocalypse, Why don't you make like a bass guitar and be inaudible?

 - By unanimous consent, Murderface's bass lines are always left out of the final mix.